lilab-bcb/cumulus/docs/examples/example_hashing_citeseq.rst

 Example of Cell-Hashing and CITE-Seq Analysis on Cloud
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In this example, you'll learn how to perform Cell-Hashing and CITE-Seq analysis using **scCloud** on Terra_.
+In this example, you'll learn how to perform Cell-Hashing and CITE-Seq analysis using **cumulus** on Terra_.

 -----------------------------